yurri/py3_google_authenticator/README.md

-A back-end module to use with Google Authenticator mobile app written in Python 3
+A back-end module to use with Google Authenticator mobile app, written in Python 3

 An implementation of two factor authentication provided by Google Authenticator mobile app.
 More info on the app: http://en.wikipedia.org/wiki/Google_Authenticator